klohse-creator/capstone2/README 2.md

 Directions to operate the application:

-1. Enter the application on the home page after entering "username" in the username field, and "password" in the password field.
+1. Enter the application on the login home page after entering "username" in the username field, and "password" in the password field.
 Click submit when done entering information.
 2. On successful login, you will enter the Vacation list page.
 Here you'll see any vacations you've already saved.
 To add a new vacation click on the button at the bottom right of the screen.
 To search for a specific vacation use the search bar at the top of the page and search for vacation name and it will populate that vacation and all other saved vacations will temporarily disappear.
-   To see a details of a saved vacations, click on the Vacation name.
+   To see details of a saved vacations, click on the Vacation name.
 3. You'll enter the Vacation Details and Excursions page.
 Here you'll see all vacation details like name, hotel, start and end date and any excursions that have been saved to that vacation.
 To add a new vacation click on the button at the bottom right of the screen.